pankrit9/alternative-authentication/README.md

 Evaluation and Testing: Conducting tests to measure authentication accuracy and address challenges in data transmission and precision.

 ## Technologies Used
-- Blockchain Platform: Ethereum for secure transactions.
-- Off-Chain Components:
-  - Oracle: Chain Link for decentralized oracles.
 - Database: Cloud storage for additional data related to heartbeat patterns.
 - Machine Learning: Support Vector Machines and Neural Networks for pattern recognition and authentication.

 # Connect to Border Router